Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-A crow is black, a nightingale is black... what's the difference between the two?
+A crow is black, a nightingale is black... what is the difference between the two?
 Come spring, a crow is a crow, a nightingale is a nightingale.

 Commentary:

 In appearance, a crow and a nightingale aren't very different.
 A crow is black and so is a nightingale.
 How can we tell the difference?
-It doesn't matter because when spring arrives, the difference will instantly become evident!
+It doesn't matter!
+Because, when spring arrives, the difference will instantly become evident.
 While a nightingale sings melodiously, a crow... well... crows.
-The crow can hang out with the nightingale; and try to eat like him or fly like him.
+The crow can hang out with the nightingale, try to eat like him, or fly like him.
 But these would only be external imitations.
 The true nature of a nightingale is its sweet voice, which is unimitable by a crow.
-(A crow is special in its own way and contributes in ways he was made for!)
+(A crow is special in its own way and contributes in ways he was made for.
+But that is beside the point.)

-The metaphor of the crow and nightingale is given to illustrate that we must be who we are.
-It doesn't do much good if we talk, walk or act like someone else.
-Each and every being is precious on this earth and God made each being with a purpose.
+The metaphor of the crow and nightingale is given to illustrate that we must remain who we are.
+It doesn't do much good if we talk, walk, or act like someone else.
+Each and every being is precious on this earth and God made each one with a purpose.
 The roles of 'others' are already taken..., by other people, obviously :).
-Let's be ourselves instead of pretending to be someone who we are not.
+Let's be ourselves instead of pretending to be someone we are not.

-External appearances don't make a difference, what's inside is all that matters!
+It is better to fail in originality than to succeed in imitation!
+External appearances don't make a difference, what's inside is all that matters.

 pada vigrahaH: